Our temperament assessment has been developed by our highly qualified team of animal trainers and behaviouralists led by Senior Advisor Vicky Welsh.

 If your dog is at least 18 months old and you've had him or her for at least 6 months, then take this quick suitability test to see if it's likely he or she will pass the assessment and enjoy a role as a Friendship Dog.

-Remember, most Friendship Dogs are normal, cuddle monsters not obedience champions, but it's important they're under control and can pass our assessment.
+Remember, most Friendship Dogs are normal, cuddle monsters who pose no risks, are under control, will enjoy visiting and will easily pass our assessment.

 - Does your dog enjoy meeting new people and happily accept a pat from friendly strangers without barking or jumping up at them?